carloxavier/lovegadse/README.md

-# Sample App for the Jetpack Compose #AndroidDevChallenge
+# Sample App for the Jetpack Compose for the #AndroidDevChallenge

 Screenshots
 -----------